satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 ## Conclusion

 Writing dual module libraries has a lot of nuances and can be tricky.
 And some of the problems can take a lot of work to solve.
-I can only hope that soon Node.js will have [better interoperability between ESM and CommonJS](https://nodejs.org/api/esm.html#interoperability-with-commonjs) modules with synchronous `require` for ESM modules without a flag and all tools to support the new module system.
+I can only hope that soon Node.js will have [better interoperability between ESM and CommonJS](https://nodejs.org/api/esm.html#interoperability-with-commonjs) modules with synchronous `require` for ES modules without a flag and all tools to support the new module system.

 But when writing libraries and wanting to support many environments, it's unfortunately necessary to deal with these complexities.
 I hope this post has helped you understand some of the challenges.